 How to Grow Wisteria

 Wisteria is vigorous growing up to 9 meters (30ft) which means it needs a large space.
-Its not self supporting and requires a framework to grow up.
+It is not self supporting and requires a framework or wires or supports to grow up.
 Although Wisteria grows well in sun, and in full sun, it will also tolerate light shade.
-The downside is that Wisteria is a demanding climbing plant to grow and requires attention which makes it a red wheelbarrow plant.
+The downside to growing Wisteria is that it is a demanding plant to grow in terms of time and attention required which makes it a red wheelbarrow plant.

 Wisteria blooms (racemes) come in soft shades of violets, pink and white.
-Suggested good varieties are: Wisteria floribunda 'Multijuga' which has scented racemes up to 1m long and is an attractive lilac colour and with the RHS garden merit award A good pink variety is Wisteria floribunda 'Rosea' racemes up to 60cms long, scented and pale pink Wisteria floribunda 'Alba' is slightly less vigorous with white scented racemes up to 60cm and scented The traditional Wisteria sinensis has strong colour and fragrance.
+Suggested good varieties are: Wisteria floribunda 'Multijuga' which has scented racemes up to 1m long and is an attractive lilac colour and with the RHS garden merit award.
+A good pink variety is Wisteria floribunda 'Rosea' racemes up to 60cms long, scented and pale pink Wisteria floribunda 'Alba' is slightly less vigorous with white scented racemes up to 60cm and scented The traditional Wisteria sinensis has strong colour and fragrance.
 If you have a large space and are looking for a striking garden feature, I have seen Wisteria combined with Laburnum growing over an archway to create a tunnel of lilac and yellow.
-Laburnum, illustrated left has long trailing bright yellow flowers which look fabulous combined with Wisteria.
-Word of warning: Laburnum is poisonous and the seeds highly toxic so not a plant suitable for a garden access by pets or children.
+Word of warning: Laburnum is poisonous and the seeds highly toxic so not a plant suitable for a garden accessed by pets or children.